Back to the blog

 Defense faced

-Result type (attack win, endgame, etc.)
+Type of result (attack win, endgame, etc.)

 Identify personal patterns

-Conclusion: From Gambit Theory to Practical Mastery
+Concluding: From Gambit Theory to Over the Board Mastery

 ✔ Develop razor-sharp tactical vision